 Expected Returns Across Regimes

-The invested growth figures highlight the attribution analysis of generic commodity futures strategies, independent of market environment.
-The chart below documents the behavior of interest rate adjusted carry and excess spot returns over several market, inflation, and term structure regimes.
+The invested growth figures highlight the attribution analysis of generic commodity futures strategies, independent of the market environment.
+The chart below documents the behavior of interest rate adjusted carry and excess spot returns over several markets, inflation, and term structure regimes.

 The authors identify some core findings:

 - Markets were fairly equally divided between backwardation and contango.

 - During periods of backwardation, expected returns for long-only commodity futures were much higher and likely driven by interest rate adjusted carry.